Cat and Dog Care, Feeding, and Basic First Aid

 Day 1: The Art of Proper Nutrition

-• Nutrition and food selection based on life stages (puppy/kitten, adult, senior)
+• Nutrition and food selection by life stage (puppy/kitten, adult, senior)

-• Advantages and disadvantages of dry/wet food vs homemade meals
+• Pros and cons of dry/wet food and homemade meals

-• Reading labels: How to identify a "good" pet food?
+• Reading labels: How to recognize a “good” pet food?

 Day 2: Basic Health and Hygiene

-• Basic hygiene care (eyes, ears, nails, brushing teeth)
+• Basic hygiene (eyes, ears, nails, brushing teeth)

 • Vaccination schedule and its importance

-• Internal/external parasite control and choosing the right products
+• Internal/external parasite control and proper product selection

 Day 3: Behavior and Welfare